Siding Material Calculator

-It is a good idea to order additional material to account for angle cutoffs of along the edge of the gable roof.
+It is a good idea to order additional material to account for angle cutoffs along the edge of the gable roof.

-Accounting for Doors and Windows
+How to Account for Doors and Windows

-A wall with doors and windows may require less squares of material to cover than a wall with no doors.
+A wall with doors and windows may require fewer squares of material to cover than a wall with no openings.
 To account for this overage in material, find the square footage of space that will not be covered in siding for the doors and windows and subtract that from the total square footage of the wall.

-Additional Siding Installation Resources
+Additional Siding Measurement and Installation Resources

-For clapboard and lap siding use our clapboard siding calculator to find the number of boards needed to cover the home.
+For clapboard and lap siding, use our clapboard siding calculator to find the number of boards needed to cover the home.
 The board and batten siding calculator can estimate the material needed for a board and batten project.

 Find the cost of siding installation in your area or find qualified installers.